tomedunn/the-finished-book/_classes/baseline-player-character-stats.md

 This means that, in the absence of magic items, player characters that rely on attacks maintain their chance to hit level appropriate monsters as they level up, while characters who rely on saving throws affect their targets less and less often.
 This may explain why abilities and spells that rely on saving throws often deal half damage when a target succeeds on the saving throw, rather than no damage.

-If we factor in bonuses to AB and DC from magic items as the player characters level up, the probability of hitting a monster with an attack increases up to around $$80\%$$ at level 20, while the chance of a monster failing a saving throw stays fairly flat, decreasing only slightly down to $$55\%$$.
+If we factor in bonuses to AB and DC from magic items as the player characters level up, the probability of hitting a monster with an attack increases up to around $$80\%$$ at level 20, while the chance of a monster failing a saving throw stays fairly flat, increasing only slightly to around $$63\%$$.
 Given the powerful impact that non-damaging saving throw effects can have (often known as "save or suck" abilities), it makes sense that monsters were designed to be a bit more resilient against such effects compared to attacks when the player characters are enhanced by magic items.

 The last offensive stat to consider is single target damage per round (DPR).
 These values, shown in Fig. [4](#fig:dpr-vs-level){: .fig-ref} (below), were taken from the simulations I ran previously for my post on [player character XP]({{ site.url }}{{ site.baseurl }}{% link _classes/xp-and-player-characters.md %}), which looked at each base class's average performance across a full adventuring day made up of Medium encounters.